DDMAL/VIM/README.md

 VIM requires Docker Engine with Compose V2.
 VIM's Docker Compose configuration is written according to the Compose Specification.

 After cloning this repository, set up a local `.env` file.
-Copy or rename the `.env.sample` file to `.env` and update it to include uncommented environment variables for database credentials `POSTGRES_USER` and `POSTGRESP_PASSWORD`.
+Copy or rename the `.env.sample` file to `.env` and update it to include uncommented environment variables for database credentials `POSTGRES_USER` and `POSTGRES_PASSWORD`.

 ```bash
 > docker compose build